How can you enhance your sales team’s performance and guarantee ongoing success?

 - Broker a partnership

 This isn’t possible without a thorough understanding of the client organisation, who the key stakeholders are and their value levers, and what the organisation wants to achieve.
-Customers don’t want to be bombarded with a load of fresh data and information and left to work out its relevance by themselves.
+Customers don’t want to be bombarded with a load of fresh data and information and be left to work out its relevance by themselves.

 When sales professionals demonstrate commerciality and combine it with a genuine desire to help, customers engage and start to see the seller as a trusted business partner.
 Trust and value continue to be the main reason why buyers buy.